71%Increase in US international master's student enrollment from 2004/5 to 2014/15

 - International English Language Testing System (IELTS)

-Additionally, some programs require specific score minimums in the individual exam sections, that are above the Graduate College requirements, as shown below.
+Additionally, some programs require specific score minimums in the individual exam sections, that are above the Office of Graduate & Professional Studies requirements, as shown below.

 The TOEFL/IELTS may be waived*:

 - If you are a native speaker of English.
-Native speakers are considered applicants who completed a high school or university education at an institution where the language of primary instruction is English.
-Applicants in this category must provide documentation to verify this information.
+Native speakers are considered applicants who are from and have completed a high school or university education at an institution in an English-speaking country.

 - If you have earned a bachelor’s degree (or higher) from a U.S. university or college.